 Urinary leaks are not exactly something you casually bring up over coffee.
-And yet, if you are here reading this, know this: you are truly not alone.
+And yet, if you are here reading this, know that you are truly not alone.
 One in three women after 40 is affected.
 Yes, one in three.

 The problem is that many women wait months, even years, before they dare to talk about it with their doctor.
 You tell yourself it is normal after childbirth, that you are too young for this, or on the contrary that it is just "age."
 But the truth is: solutions exist for almost every type of urinary leak.